 to have assistance for reserving accommodation.

-The workshop will take place on the Polacksbacken
+The workshop will take place in lecture rooms of the Uppsala University,

 Accommodation in Uppsala is often difficult

 to find for the time of the workshop, we recomment that you book

 More information can be

 found at the E3D